StatCan/NBL-CNB/README.md

 The following components are in development here:

-- Address point to Building Polygon matching
+- Address Point to Building Polygon matching
 - Building Polygon Cutting